NathanTraineau/nextjs-jwt-auth-boilerplate/paper/README.md

 - `currentUser`: The current user session information, such as the user ID, E-Mail address, name, surname and role
 - `accessToken`: The JWT access token used to access the protected resources
 - `refreshToken`: The JWT refresh token used to obtain a new access token when the current access token expires
-- `isAuthenticated`: A boolean value that indicates if the user is authenticated
 - `login(username: string, password: string)`: A function that can be used to authenticate users
 - `logOut()`: A function that can be used to logout the user
-- `refreshSession()`: A function that can be used to refresh the user session

 ### 5.5 Route protection